ATikadze/ETH-Lending-Platform/README.md

 npx hardhat ignition deploy ./ignition/modules/Lock.js
 ```

+Terms:

+	1. Lender: The person or entity who deposits money or provides the loan.
+	2. Borrower: The person or entity who borrows the money.
+	3. Lend: The action of providing funds or giving a loan to someone.
+	4. Borrow: The action of taking a loan or funds from the lender.
+	5. Loan: The amount of money or cryptocurrency given by the lender to the borrower.
+	6. Repay: The action of the borrower returning the loan or settling the debt.

 Description:

 We need a decentralized platform where users can either lend their cryptocurrency to earn interest or borrow assets by providing collateral.
 The system should be self-sustaining and secure, involving interest calculations, collateral management, and liquidation mechanisms.
 Below are the detailed requirements: